 You can study intense specialization in a single field.

-The UBC Library’s holdings in French and Quebecois literature, as well as works on the history of the French language and dialectology, are among the best in Canada.
+UBC’s world-class library has exceptional holdings in French and Québécois literature, as well as works on the history of the French language and dialectology, which are among the best in Canada.
+Among others, it has:

 English is the language of instruction at UBC.
 All prospective students must demonstrate English-language competency prior to admission.
 There are numerous ways to meet the English Language Admission Standard.